 Student Support Services (SSS) is a grant program funded by the U.S. Department of Education.
-Tutorial services are available to eligible undergraduate students who need tutoring in basic math, reading, writing, and/or English coursework.
-Contact SSS at 241-9557 or in Room 304, Bartlett Hall.
+Tutorial services are available to eligible undergraduate students who need tutoring in mathematics, reading, writing, and/or English coursework.
+Contact SSS at 334-241-9557 or visit our office at 304 Bartlett Hall.